“Where did the time go? Feeling stuck in the day-to-day?

 Now we’re getting into the FUN!

-By the way, when was the last time you did something for yourself?
+Next, go back in time and ask, when was the last time you did something for yourself?

-7. Help someone else to free up time in their calendar THIS WEEK!
+7. Help someone else to free up time in their calendar

-Partner up with someone to support each other in continuing to make space in your calendars for time to have fun, or work on that personal project that you know is bringing you joy.
+Now partner up with someone to support each other in continuing to make space in your calendars for time to have fun, or work on that personal project that you know is bringing you joy.

 Time does stand still when we are creative, having fun and are filled with joy and gratitude.

-Time is our most precious metric, but also the most stressful metric we live by today.
+Moreover, time is our most precious metric, but also the most stressful metric we live by today.
 To feel less stressed and live more in balance with your own life rhythm, try to step away from the perspective of time more often.